 Ben Goertzel is a Brazilian researcher who is primarily focused on Artificial Intelligence.
 He received his Ph.D. from Temple University.

 Goertzel says that he believes there are many different kinds of intelligence.
 Humans have a kind of intelligence; bugs that self-organize have a kind.
-It is not out of the question that humans will invent a new form of sophisticated intelligence that we call artificial intelligence.
+It is not out of the question that humans will invent a new form of sophisticated intelligence called artificial intelligence.

-Goertzel believes that human beings are thirty to fifty years away from completing a superhuman artificial intelligence.
+Goertzel believes that humans are thirty to fifty years away from completing a superhuman artificial intelligence.

 The question now is what kind of intelligence do we want it to be.
 If you are interested in artificial intelligence, then check out this episode with Goertzel!